Webinar Series Discusses Handling Stress on Dairy Farms

 Three ISU Extension and Outreach webinars will be held in July

-AMES, Iowa – Farming is often listed as one of the most stressful occupations in the United States.
-This is particularly true for dairy farmers as they experience an extended period of low milk prices.
+AMES, Iowa – Farming is one of the most stressful occupations in the United States.
+This is particularly true for dairy farmers as they are experiencing an extended period of low milk prices.

-To help dairy farmers deal with stress, Iowa State University Extension and Outreach will host a series of three webinars that discuss how to recognize the signs of stress, how dairy farm families can manage stress, analyzing a dairy for profits, the profitability of various dairy systems and what FINBIN says about production costs.
+To help dairy farmers deal with stress, Iowa State University Extension and Outreach will host a series of three webinars that discuss how to recognize the signs of stress, how to deal with dairy farm families experiencing stress, analyzing a dairy for profits, the profitability of various dairy systems and what FINBIN says about production costs.

-The webinars will be held on three consecutive Tuesdays, July 10, July 17 and July 24, at 12 p.m.
-They will be conducted by extension specialists from ISU Extension and Outreach, the University of Wisconsin, University of Illinois and University of Minnesota.
+The webinars will be held at 12 p.m. on July 10, 17 and 24 and will be conducted by extension specialists from ISU Extension and Outreach, the University of Wisconsin, University of Illinois and University of Minnesota.
 ISU Extension and Outreach dairy specialists Larry Tranel, Fred Hall and Jenn Bentley will present during the webinars, as well as John Shutske, extension specialist with the University of Wisconsin, Jim Salfer, extension dairy specialist with the University of Minnesota, and Phil Cardoso, extension dairy specialist with the University of Illinois.

 The topics discussed in the webinars are:

-- July 10 – Recognizing and Managing Stress of Dairy Farmers
+- July 10 – Recognizing and Managing Stress in Dairy Farmers

-- July 17 – Knowing Your Cost of Production and Where the Dairy Industry Is Headed
+- July 17 – Knowing your cost of production and Dairy Outlook

 - July 24 – Making Production Decisions During Challenging Times